syang707/Boston-Air-Quality-Predictor/README.md

 - Weather Factors: Including temperature, humidity, and wind speed to account for their impact on air quality.
 - Time-Based Features: Adding day of the week and season to reflect pollution patterns.

-Since these factors have different units, we will scale them for consistency.
+Since these factors have different units, we scale them for consistency.

 # Modelling
-- Model Architecture: develop a GRU-based Sequence Model to predict the next day's AQI in Boston using historical air quality and weather data.
+We developed a GRU-based Sequence Model to predict the next day's AQI in Boston using historical air quality and weather data.
 It implemented a GRU (Gated Recurrent Unit) network for time-series forecasting of AQI and weather features.

-- The architecture consists of:
+The architecture consists of:
 - 3-layer GRU encoder (hidden_size=32) for temporal pattern extraction
 - Fully connected decoder network with ReLU activation for multi-feature prediction
 - Multi-output Regression: Simultaneously predicts next-day values for temperature, humidity, precipitation, and AQI (4-dimensional output)